Marcellas28/ID-verification-system/README.md

 # ID-verification-system
-A system providing students an interface to match their details with their facial recognition to avoid error and mismatch of details
+A system providing students an interface to match their details with their facial recognition to avoid error and mismatch of details that runs locally and a student can access if he's connected to the school wifi....

-# KMTC Student Photo Verification System
+# Student Photo Verification System

 A comprehensive web-based system for managing student passport photo assignments at Kenya Medical Training College.